uofu-emb/rtos/labs/3.threads/README.md

 ### Activity 4
 1. Write code that creates this situation.
 2. Write a test that shows this code will lock.
+    1. You'll need to have your test wait for a short period of time, check the state of the threads, and then kill them with k_thread_abort.
+    1. Hint: you might find it useful to pass semaphores or other data into the thread with the three available p1, p2, and p3 general parameters passed to the thread entry function.
 3. https://docs.zephyrproject.org/2.7.5/reference/timing_functions/index.html

 ## Case 2, the orphaned lock.
 A thread acquires a lock but fails to properly release it.
 ```